 - If there are specific instructions on how to attribute a particular work within the source itself, then the user should follow that instruction exactly.

 - For example, if the user is citing to a book that has a copyright symbol © followed by a year and the name of the copyright holder, then the attribution would look like this: The History of Italian Cuisine by Marco Polo is available under a Creative Commons Attribution license. © 2016, Italian Historical Society.
 UMGC has modified this work and it is available under the original license.

 - All versions of the CC license have these requirements.
 The specific attribution requirements depend on the type of license.

 - There are four (4) main CC licenses.
 They include: Attribution (CC BY), Attribution ShareAlike (CC BY-SA), Attribution-NoDerivs (CC BY-ND), and Attribution-NonCommercial (CC BY-NC).

 - The No Derivs provision provides that the user can use the work but cannot modify it in any way.
 This type of CC license can be problematic if an institution wishes to modify a work in order to make it accessible to students with disabilities.

-- The Share-Alike provision provides that if a user shares the original work or a version of the work that the used modified, the user is required to allow the person(s) with whom the user shared the work to be able to use the work under the same terms and conditions as it was licensed.
-Simply put, the user has to license the work using the exact CC license that the copyright holder used.
+- The Share-Alike provision provides that if a user shares the original work or a version of the work that the user modified, the user is required to allow the person(s) with whom the user shared the work to be able to use the work under the same terms and conditions as it was licensed.
+Simply put, the user has to license the work using the same or compatible CC license that the copyright holder used.